BobCochran/freezingsaddles/README.md

 # BikeArlington Freezing Saddles

-**IMPORTANT**
+## MongoDB version of Bike Arlington Freezing Saddles Data.

-This is just a development snapshot.
-Expect it to be very broken.
+This branch is in development.
+It is likely to be broken.

-The BikeArlington Freezing Saddles ("bafs") project is a python web application that integrates with Strava APIs to provide charting (and intended to provide other reports too) for the Freezing Saddles cycling competition organized on BikeArlington forums.
+The BikeArlington Freezing Saddles ("bafs") project is a web application that integrates with Strava APIs to provide charting (and intended to provide other reports too) for the Freezing Saddles cycling competition organized on BikeArlington forums.

 ## Dependencies

-* Python 2.6+.
-(This will not currently work with Python 3.)
+* Node.js
 * Setuptools/Distribute
 * Virtualenv
 * [Stravalib](http://github.com/hozn/stravalib) 0.2 development version (from git)